-Google called for “HTTPS Everywhere” (secure search) at its I/O conference in June 2014 with its Webmaster Trends Analyst Pierre Far stating: “We want to convince you that all communications should be secure by default,” and it anticipated skepticism from the SEO industry.
-So a year and a half later, where do we stand for 2017?
+Google called for “HTTPS Everywhere” (secure search) at its I/O conference in June 2014 with its Webmaster Trends Analyst Pierre Far stating: “We want to convince you that all communications should be secure by default,” and it anticipated some resistance and skepticism from the SEO industry.

 HTTP (Hypertext Transfer Protocol) is a structure for transferring and receiving information on the web, most frequently operated to retrieve HTML web pages.
 HTTP is considered an application layer protocol — it exists to present information to the web user no matter what channel it takes to do so.
 HTTP is stateless, which means it uses less data by forgetting earlier web sessions.

 What does HTTPS stand for?
 HTTPS, or Secure HyperText Transfer Protocol, was established to sanction secured transactions and authorization over the web.
 Exchanging information, like credit card numbers or access, requires security to avert unauthorized entry through HTTPS.

 So what’s the difference between HTTP vs HTTPS?
 HTTPS is HTTP — just the secure version.
 HTTPS follows the same protocols as HTTP — the browser begins a connection to a server on a standard port.
 The additional layer of HTTPS security uses Secure Sockets Layer, or SSL, to transport data.
 HTTPS exercises TCP Port 443 by default, so they use two separate communications.